North Carolina Central University Blog

 Skills

-Nurse Manager Salary and Job Outlook
+Nurse Manager Salary in North Carolina

-The U.S. Bureau of Labor Statistics (BLS) projects demand for medical and health services managers, including nurse managers, to grow by 28% from 2022 to 2032, much faster than the average for all occupations.
-An average of 54,700 openings for medical and health services managers are projected each year, with many of those openings resulting from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.
+The U.S. Bureau of Labor Statistics (BLS) projects demand for medical and health services managers, including nurse managers, to grow by 23% from 2024 to 2034, much faster than the average for all occupations.
+An average of 62,100 openings for medical and health services managers are projected each year, with many of those openings resulting from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.

-All things considered, the nurse manager salary and job outlook are strong not only today but also for years to come.
+The nurse manager salary and job outlook are strong not only today but also for years to come.
 As health care systems continue to evolve, nurse managers will be a significant part of leading the charge, making them cornerstone pieces of any institution’s strategy.

 Take the First Step to Becoming a Nurse Manager